ykumards/scala-notes/tail_recursion/tail.md

 }
 ```

-This function sill lead to a rather tedious evaluation
+This function will lead to a rather tedious evaluation

 ```
 factorial(5)